Nitro4542/mc-mod-tools/README.md

 ### mc_mod_gui.py

 This the GUI of this app.
-**Please note: The GUI still needs improvements, but it should work.**

-The UI should be easy to understand for everyone.
+The GUI should be easy to understand for everyone.

 ### Configuration

 Inside the config.ini file in the scripts folder you'll find the default configuration: